com-junkawasaki/dekigoto/README.md

 **ActorDB** is a novel database model that combines **single-writer actor serialization**, **incremental view maintenance (IVM)**, and **zero-trust messaging** into a unified database experience.

+This project provides **dual implementations** in both **Go** and **Rust**, allowing you to choose the best language for your specific requirements while maintaining identical functionality and API compatibility.

 ## Overview

 ActorDB provides: